FancyKillerPanda/OS-Tutorial/docs/fkp_collections/_02_bootloader/15 - Back To Real Mode.md

 Should output something like this:
 ![QEMU Output]({{ site.baseurl }}{% link /assets/02-15 (Back To Real Mode) Output.png %})

-We'll look at loading the kernel in the next chapter, hang tight!
+We'll look at creating a test kernel in the next chapter, hang tight!

 See the code in full [here](https://github.com/FancyKillerPanda/OS-Tutorial/tree/e0254caf549e9d50bfb770a79d963a8783e5dc36).